Modern Square Dance: FAQS & Myth-perceptions

 Movies, cartoons, something they did in school years ago (or not so long ago!) can give people a totally wrong impression of modern square dance.
 Check out these myths and frequently asked questions…

 - Q: Don’t square dancers wear special period costumes?
-Not necessarily.
-Some dancers enjoy the colorful traditional costumes with crinolines and flared skirts for ladies, western wear for the men.
-Others are more comfortable in modern clothing.
-Check the videos on our other pages and you'll see a wide range of attire.
+Not necessarily, and especially not for lessons.
+The colorful traditional costumes--crinolines and flared skirts for ladies, western wear for the men--is the image in most people's mind of "square dance", but they aren't required.
+Check the videos and images on our site and you'll see a wide range of attire.
 Casual, dressy, western, or traditional -- the choice is yours.
 The only actual requirement is comfortable indoor shoes that are easy to dance in and won't scuff or mark the floor.

 - Myth: Square dancing is a couples-only activity.Not at all!
 Singles and families are welcome.
 At our dances, a couple usually dances the first and last dance together, then choses a variety of partners for the dances in between.
 Some ladies can also dance in the man's role, so it's not uncommon for two ladies to dance together.
 We try to make sure everyone who wants to dance has a chance to get up on the floor.

 - Q: I’m not sure my son or daughter is old enough?
 How young is too young?
 Square dance is for all ages!
 This is a fitness and social activity where size, strength, and age bring no advantages.
 We've seen six-year olds who could dance as well as most adults, while pre-teens and teens tend to dance circles around us.
 Children must be able to listen, follow instructions, and have fun.
 It gives them confidence, exercise, and a mental workout (just as it does for Mom & Dad).
-However, we're not babysitters -- all children must be accompanied by their parents.
+However, we're not babysitters -- all children must be accompanied by their parents and must participate in the dancing.

 - Myth: I can’t dance, I have “two left feet”.You're in luck!
 There is no fancy footwork to memorize or intricate patterns to follow.
 We simply take one "shuffle step" to each beat of the music to get where we need to go.
 If you can walk and listen at the same time, you can square dance.